rickenator/Vyb/README.md

 ## String Theory

-*Everything you ever wanted to know about Strings (but were afraid to ask)*

 Vyn's String type is a production-ready fat pointer implementation with comprehensive method support and natural literal syntax.
 Unlike C's null-terminated strings or C++'s heavyweight `std::string`, Vyn Strings combine the best of both worlds: efficient representation with modern conveniences.

 ### String Structure